-This Wonder of the Day is for Jacob and Isabella.
-And Grace and Samuel.
-It's for everyone with a name, so that makes it for everyone!
+This Wonder of the Day is for Andres and Isabella.
+It’s also for Grace and Fatima.
+It’s for Samuel and Ali.
+It’s for everyone with a name.
+That makes it for you, too!

 Do you know what your name means?
 How about what language it came from?
-Researching the meaning of your name can be a fun exercise that can teach you something about the origin of words and maybe even your heritage or your parents' hopes for your future.
+Researching the meaning of your name can be fun.
+It might teach you something about the origin of words.
+Maybe you’ll even learn about your heritage or your parents’ hopes for your future.

-So what's in a name?
+So what’s in a name?
 Is it just a random grouping of letters?
 Or does it say something more?
 We all learn to identify with our names.
-Some of us like our names, while others might wish they were named something else.
+Some of us like our names.
+Others might wish they were named something else.
 What about you?
 Do you like your name?
 Why or why not?

 Parents choose their children’s names for a variety of reasons.
 Sometimes a name is passed down through many generations as a family tradition.
 Do you know someone with a “Jr.” at the end of his name?
 That’s because his father probably has the same name!